California Truck Accident Lawyer

 Any collision with a semi-truck or tractor-trailer in California can lead to disastrous consequences.

 Even with the serious injures that often result from truck accidents in California, insurance companies try to pay as little as possible for victims’ recovery.

 That is why Maison Law offers a free, no-obligation consultation to California truck accident injury victims.
 We will be happy to answer your legal questions and discuss your full range of options for moving your accident case forward.

-California’s fertile soil feeds the nation and the world.
-The manufacturing sector ships out cars, home goods, and hi-tech products across the globe.
+California’s high-volume manufacturing sector ships out food, cars, home goods, and hi-tech products across the globe.
 Those vital industries are great for the economy and provide jobs for millions of people, but provide a hazard for drivers sharing the road with big rigs.